This post was written by Jeremy O’Neill, a member of the INCM Blog team.

 The list goes on.

-VBS may not be a trendy new idea, but it is tried and true.
+VBS may not be a trendy new idea, but it is still effective outreach because it is tried and true.

 Here are four reasons why our church continues to invest valuable time, energy, and resources into VBS every year, and why yours should, too.

 1. Reach Families

 In the early days of my kid’s ministry career, I heard lots of voices saying that VBS was no longer a viable way of reaching new families.
 The prevailing wisdom seemed to be that VBS was for “churched” people and would not attract brand new people to your church.